adeleke123/alx-higher_level_programming/README.md

 ## Acknowledgements

-All work contained in this project was completed as part of the curriculum for ALX Africa Software Engineering program built upon Holberton School projects and materials.
-Holberton School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+* I would like to acknowledge that all the work included in this project was completed as part of the curriculum
+* for the ALX Africa Software Engineering program.
+* The program is built upon Holberton School projects and materials,
+* which is a campus-based full-stack software engineering program
+* that employs project-based peer learning to prepare students for careers in the tech industry.
+* I would like to express my gratitude to both ALX Africa and Holberton School
+* for providing me with the opportunity to learn and develop my skills in software engineering.
+* Their commitment to excellence has helped me to become a better programmer
+* and equipped me with the knowledge and skills necessary to succeed in the tech industry.

 ## Credits